 Michele Bareggi (1973) is the chair of the Renumeration and Nomination Committee and member of the Risk Committee.
-He is Chief Executive Officer of Athora Group and member of the Executive Boards of Athora Belgium NV and Athora Lebensversicherung AG.
-Mr. Bareggi worked in the past as Managing Director at Morgan Stanley.
+He is Chief Executive Officer of Athora Group and member of the Executive Boards of Athora Belgium N.V., Athora lebens versicherung AG and Athora Life Re Ltd. Mr. Bareggi worked in the past as Managing Director at Morgan Stanley.
 He also held senior roles at Nomura Holdings, Lehman Brothers, JPMorgan and Credit Suisse First Boston.